conan-io/docs/faq/general.rst

 Packages are managed per user, but additionally differentiated by version and channel, and also by their configuration.
 So large packages, like Boost, don't have to be compiled or downloaded for every project.

-Can I run multiple conan isolated instances (virtual environments) on the same machine?
+Can I run multiple Conan isolated instances (virtual environments) on the same machine?
 ----------------------------------------------------------------------------------------
-Yes, conan supports the concept of virtual environments; so it manages all the information (packages, remotes, user credentials, ..., etc.) in different, isolated environments.
+Yes, Conan supports the concept of virtual environments; so it manages all the information (packages, remotes, user credentials, ..., etc.) in different, isolated environments.
 Check :ref:`virtual environments<custom_cache>` for more details.